ashleefv/ACEInhibPKPD/README.md

 A. N. Ford Versypt, G. K. Harrell, A. N. McPeak, A pharmacokinetic/pharmacodynamic model of ACE inhibition of the renin-angiotensin system for normal and impaired renal function, Computers & Chemical Engineering, 104 (2017) 311–322. https://doi.org/10.1016/j.compchemeng.2017.03.027

 ### Related publication for educational use details
-G. K. Harrell, A. N. McPeak, and A. N. Ford Versypt, A Pharmacokinetic Simulation-Based Module to Introduce Mass Balances and Chemical Engineering Design Concepts to Engineering Freshmen, Proceedings of the ASEE Annual Conference, Columbus, OH, 2017 (accepted).
+G. K. Harrell, A. N. McPeak, and A. N. Ford Versypt, A pharmacokinetic simulation-based module to introduce mass balances and chemical engineering design concepts to engineering freshmen, Proceedings of the ASEE Annual Conference, Columbus, OH, 2017 (accepted).

 ### Data sources for ACE inhibitor drugs
 * H. Shionoiri, S. Ueda, K. Minamisawa, Pharmacokinetics and Pharmacodynamics